ireaneus/CDI/NTSurveyMatthew.md

 | 28:11 - 20 | 28:18 - 20 |

 ---

-### (Benware, Survey of the New Testament Basic Outline of Matthew is the outline to know for the quiz.)

 ### Share your favorite parts of Matthew with verse citations.
 Note whether your favorite part falls in a place of offering the Kingdom to Israel or being rejected.